billvaglienti/ProtoGen/README.md

 ###Packet : Data subtags

 The Packet tag supports Data subtags.
 The Data tag is the most complex part of the packet definition.
-Each Data tag represents one line in the packets structure definition, and one hunk of data in the packets encoded format.
+Each Data tag represents one line in the packet structure definition, and one hunk of data in the packet encoded format.
 Packets can be created without any Data tags, in which case the packet is empty.
 Some example Data tags:

     <Data name="numCurvePoints" inMemoryType="bitfield4" comment="Number of points in the throttle curve"/>
     <Data name="reserved" inMemoryType="bitfield3"/>